ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/11-openmp-and-slurm.md

 ---
-title: "Openmp and slurm"
+title: "OpenMP and slurm"
-teaching: 0
+teaching: 15
-exercises: 0
+exercises: 5
 questions:
 - "Some pointers on how to run OpenMP on SLURM"
 objectives: